 The connection that the Rockefeller Foundation perceived between apt public officials and the enactment of sound policies in government, central banks etc. can be even more easily discerned in the grants centered on education and training.
 Such grants were not only awarded to Latin America, but worldwide.
 Actually, in the 1950s the Rockefeller Foundation established a program for the training of diplomats from Asian and African countries that had been born out of the decolonization process.
 The public officials in the newly created foreign ministries could hardly possess the training of their counterparts in the former colonial powers, the US or the USSR.
 Therefore, the overall goal of the Rockefeller program was to train diplomats from new countries in ways that facilitated the collaboration with them in the United Nations and other international organizations (even if competition with the Soviet Union to gain the allegiance of new countries was also a motivation).

 Now to the topic of human rights, scholars and activists have interpreted the pioneering attempts by the Ford Foundation to defend human rights in the Southern Cone in a number of different ways.
 One of these interpretations, which possesses a pronounced microeconomic character, has been to consider the defense of human rights as Ford’s strategy to defend its “investment.”
 Investment, in this case, refers to the previous grants and other forms of support that Ford had awarded to the same (social) scientists that the military dictatorships were prosecuting.
 Ford Foundation also relocated scholars to neighboring countries, smuggled endangered scholars to safe havens in the West, and established new research centers in the region where the persecuted scholars could continue their work.
 In this undertaking, Albert Hirschman, not exactly an orthodox economist, advised Ford.
-Similarly emphasizing continuities, some scholars of philanthropy, relying on the testimony of Ford officers, have argued that the human rights programs were an extension of former policies, i.e. Ford’s long-standing commitment during the Cold War to Russian and Eastern European journalists and scholars and their freedom of speech.
+Similarly emphasizing continuities, some scholars of philanthropy have relied on the testimony of Ford officers to argue that the human rights programs were an extension of former policies, i.e. Ford’s long-standing commitment during the Cold War to Russian and Eastern European journalists and scholars and their freedom of speech.

 Alternatively, these measures adopted by Ford and other donors could be considered ways to offer precisely the public good that usually distinguishes the state from other organizations: security.
 The state purportedly provides security to all, with security being the classic example of a public good from which nobody can be excluded.
 The state provides security through its monopoly over the means to employ violence such as weapons and cadres of individuals trained to use violence.
 What happened in the Southern Cone in the 1970s is that the state, instead of offering security to its citizens, became a threat for tens of thousands (in numerous cases this danger was realized).
-Under such circumstances, when the state provides such a deteriorated public good such as “security,” it looks as if foundations could play—as it did in Latin America—a crucial part in offering a remedy.
+The state purportedly offers security to all.
+Actually, security is the classic example of a public good from which nobody can be excluded.
+Under these circumstances, when the state presents such a deteriorated public good as equivalent to ‘security,’ it looks as if foundations could play–as they did in Latin America– a crucial part in offering a remedy.